 Syndicalists were laborers on large estates who believed in "direct action" action rather than voting for representation in a parliament.
-They were aiming at a federation of "sydicats" rather than power in a centralized government.
+They were aiming at a federation of "syndicates" rather than power in a centralized government.

 In power in Spain was a dictator – Miguel Primo de Rivera.
 Spain's king, Alphonso XIII, supported the dictatorship.
 And many were opposed to the dictatorship and wanted to replace the king with a republic.

 During the depression unrest intensified.
 Students protested.
-The army announced that it no longer supported Primo de Rivera, who was sixty but in poor health.
+The army announced that it no longer supported Primo de Rivera, who was sixty and in poor health.
 Primo de Rivera fled the country and died in Paris in March 1930.
 A provisional government was established and elections were scheduled for the creation of parliamentary rule, while strikes appeared across Spain and the economy continued to decline.

 Many poor parish priests supported the republicans, while Church journals attacked the republicans as having been bought by Moscow gold.
-Spain's army, its landed aristocracy and the Church had been prepared to tolerate the republican government so long as it respected their rights and privileges, and feeling that the government had failed at this, they turned hostile.
+Spain's army, its landed aristocracy and the Church had been prepared to tolerate the republican government so long as it respected their rights and privileges.
+And, feeling that the government had failed at this, they turned hostile.

-The Church was also offended by assaults on priests and by mobs setting fire to churches, and monarchists were offended by the suspension of their newspaper.
+The Church was offended also by assaults on priests and by mobs setting fire to churches, and monarchists were offended by the suspension of their newspaper.

 Later in 1932 the government banned the Jesuit Order.
 It began confiscating some Church property, and the government began redistributing land belonging to large estates.
-In August 1932 a rightist general, José Sanjurjo, led a coup attempt, which went the way of the Communist coup attempt.
+In August 1932 a rightist general, José Sanjurjo, led a coup attempt, which went the way of the Communist coup.

-Copyright © 1998-2013 by Frank E. Smitha.
-All rights reserved.
+Copyright © 1998-2015 by Frank E. Smitha.
+All rights reserved